laprej/laprej-www/courses/rpi-csci-2500-2017-spring.md

 **Lab Sections**: Lab attendance is mandatory and you will be graded.
 Keeping up with the labs will be the best way for your to make sure that you do not fall behind.

+**Group Project**: The group project allows for groups of up to 3-4 students to collaborate on a larger assignment than the individual assignments typically require.
+15% of each student's grade will be determined by their peers.
+If two students code the entire project while a third does nothing, that student should not expect the same score as the rest of the team.

 **Late Assignments Policy**: Three late days are permitted for assignments.
 They will be consumed in whole day increments.
 In other